Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 Mother Tongue.
 Read a Mother Tongue book or practise Chinese characters using QuizKin (10 minutes).
 Have a Mother Tongue conversation during a meal or activity (10 minutes).
 Total: 20 minutes.

 Numeracy.
 Count objects during daily activities, play a number game, or use QuizKin's number quizzes (10 minutes).
-No formal "lesson" needed — counting naturally during the day is sufficient.
+No formal lesson needed — counting naturally through the day is enough.

 Free play.
-At least 60 minutes of unstructured play — building, drawing, pretend play, outdoor play.
-This is not a luxury to cut when time is tight.
+At least 60 minutes of unstructured play — building, drawing, pretend play, outdoor running around.
+This is not a filler activity to cut when the afternoon gets busy.
 It is a developmental necessity.

 Weekly

 Art and creativity.
-One or two art sessions using materials at home — paint, playdough, collage, drawing.
-No instruction needed.
-Let your child create freely.
+One or two sessions using materials you already have at home — paint, playdough, collage, drawing.
+No structured instruction needed.
+Let your child make something messy and call it art.

 Science exploration.
-One simple science activity per week — growing a seed, mixing colours, exploring magnets, observing insects.
+One simple activity per week — growing a seed, mixing colours, exploring magnets, watching what happens when you add vinegar to baking soda.
 Curiosity-driven, not worksheet-driven.

 Physical activity.
-Daily outdoor play plus one structured physical activity — a trip to the swimming pool, a family bike ride, playground time with climbing and balancing.
+Daily outdoor play plus one structured physical outing — a trip to the swimming pool, a family bike ride, playground time with climbing and balancing.

 Social time.
-One or two playdates per week.
-Unstructured play with other children builds social-emotional skills more effectively than any enrichment class.
+One or two playdates a week.
+Unstructured play with other children builds social-emotional skills more effectively than any enrichment class on the market.

 Monthly Cost Comparison